InteropIO/dash-example/README.md

 .\venv\Scripts\activate.bat
 ```

 2. Start a Flask server to host the applications of an example.
 Each example contains one or more Dash or JavaScript applications.
-There is also an index.html to help preview the applications in Glue42 Core.
+There is also an `index.html` to help preview the applications in [**Glue42 Core**](https://glue42.com/core/).
 Go to an example folder (e.g. `/interop/register-invoke-method`) and run the following:

 ```sh
 # Unix
 export FLASK_APP=run.py
 # Windows